fschutt/azul-gui-guide/docs/Getting Started.md

 Before we can run the application, we have to do the minimal amount of setup:

-1. Initialize your data model and hand it to azul
+1. Initialize your data model and hand it to Azul
-2. Add the CSS to the app, so that azul knows how to draw the elements
+2. Add the CSS to the app, so that Azul knows how to draw the elements
 3. Open a window

 ```rust